Skip to main content

 1. Obtain a template file (either exported from an existing model or received from a colleague)

-3. Click Add New Template button (only visible to administrators)
+3. Click the Add New Template button (only visible to administrators) import-templates

 4. Select the template file from your local filesystem